Finxx1/PixieCDT/Stuff/SnidLib/README.md

 # SnidLib

 SnidLib is a simple library that implements the snid operator.
-The snid operator concatenates strings.
+The snid operator concatenates integers.

 # Usage